There are many reasons why people are referred to our practice. Listed below are the more common reasons.

 When the dental pulp (nerve) inside the tooth dies then the space inside the roots (root canals) will inevitably become infected.
 The microbes in the root canals will leak out the end of the root causing an abscess.
 This may occur rapidly within days, or it may be slow taking a year or longer for an abscess to appear.
 The symptoms from a tooth like this may vary from severe pain, swelling of the face, systemic illness including a fever, difficulty in swallowing, to no symptoms at all other than a draining point beside the tooth.

-Dental trauma may cause a piece of tooth breaking away, to a tooth being knocked completely out of its socket, or being pushed out of position.
-In more severe cases the jaw mat be broken.
-Usually the hospital will take care of more severe injuries but a general dentist will see the common problems.
-Complications that may require further care are an exposed pulp ( exposure of the nerve in the tooth), or pulp necrosis (the nerve inside the root dying) which may cause a dental infection.
+Dental trauma may cause a piece of tooth breaking away, to a tooth being knocked completely out of its socket (Avulsion) or being pushed out of position.
+In more severe cases the jaw may be broken.
+Usually the hospital will take care of more severe injuries, but a general dentist will see the common problems.
+If a tooth has been avulsed it may be able to be kept with quick and appropriate management.
+Please down load the free App called *Knocked Out* (available on both Android and Iphone).

-Like other areas of the body, long lasting pain can affect the mouth with the muscles of the jaw may also be contributing to this pain.
-Often the pain is not related to any particular damaged or diseased tissue.
+Long lasting pain can affect the mouth.
+This may have different causes and sometimes it is not related to any particular damaged or diseased tissue.
 It is important to eliminate inflammation or infections around teeth as a source of this pain.
-It is also important to avoid doing unnecessary treatment on teeth in the hope that this will resolve chronic pain as it may make it worse.
+It is also important to avoid doing unnecessary treatment on such teeth in the hope that this will resolve chronic pain as it may make it worse.
+There are other dental specialists who may manage this type of pain, but it is important to eliminate other possible causes of this pain.